Dizziness (Dizzy) (cont.)

 - When should I call the doctor for dizziness?

 - How is dizziness diagnosed?

 - How is vertigo diagnosed?

 - Hypoglycemia or low blood sugar (hypo=low +glyc=sugar =emia=blood) describes an inadequate amount of glucose concentration in the blood.
 A person with diabetes can develop hypoglycemia from a decrease of food intake, or from taking too much medication (insulin or oral tablets), which results in low blood sugar levels.
 In this situation the person experiences dizziness or lightheadedness because the brain lacks glucose to function properly.
 Individuals with diabetes and their families need to recognize the symptoms of hypoglycemia, including dizziness, sweating, confusion, and potentially, coma.
 Immediate treatment is necessary.
 Sugar-containing foods given by mouth if the person is awake, or a glucagon injection may be life-saving for the patient.

 - Hyperglycemia (hyper=high +glyc=sugar +emia=blood) also may cause dizziness due to dehydration.
 High blood sugar levels occur because there is not enough insulin available to allow cells to use glucose for energy metabolism.
 (Interestingly, brain cells do not need insulin to use glucose.)
 High blood sugars cause a variety of metabolic responses in the body leading to dehydration, anaerobic metabolism, and changes in the acid-base balance.
-This may result in a life-threatening condition referred to as diabetic ketoacidosis.
+This may result in a life-threatening condition including diabetic ketoacidosis and nonketotic diabetic acidosis.